The Ultimate Guide to Hiring Virtual Assistants in 2026

 Unmanaged Assistants

-With unmanaged virtual assistants, you need to know what you want the assistant to do and how you want them to do it.
-Defining what you want is often a challenge for business executives who have many of their processes in their heads.
+With unmanaged virtual assistants, you need to know what you want the assistant to do and how you want it done.
+Defining what you want is often a challenge for business executives whose processes are largely in their heads.
 They tend to have difficulty delegating those processes to others.

 The lift required by other responsibilities, such as payroll, HR paperwork, performance reviews, and giving and receiving feedback, will depend on the hiring model.

 Contract agencies often handle some of that, but with freelancers, those responsibilities will be on you.
-You also must consider the IT security risk of the virtual assistant's computer and network.
+You must also consider the IT security risks associated with the virtual assistant's computer and network.
 Managing a virtual assistant requires clear communication, well-defined tasks, and tools that track their work.
-Many executives and business owners use project management tools and clock in clock out app to monitor hours worked, ensuring that productivity remains high even when working remotely.

 Managed Services